Publishing your work as art cards, notebooks and postcards

 We have three main formats available.

 Blank or lined journals (6 x 9), doodle books (5.75 x 6), and sketchbooks (9 x 12) are available.
 They have a trade paperback binding with UV coated cover and about 80 sheets (160 pages).
-Art work title and artist on the inside front cover, about the artist on the inside back cover.
-These are setup for economical printing and have no critical spine alignment.
+Art work title and artist are printed on the inside front cover, about the artist is printed on the inside back cover.

 Standard postcards are 4 x 6" but since no envelope is required, only the minimum and maximum postal sizes, and printing efficiencies dictate size.
 Postcards are printed full color one side and black on the back.
 UV coating for protection is included.